What is Dal Bhat?

 Dal bhat is the traditional Nepali food of locals and trekkers in the Himalayas.
 On both of our Himalayan treks, Annapurna Base Camp and Everest Region, we ate dal bhat most days, either for lunch or dinner.
-The dish consists of lentil soup (the dal), and boiled rice (the bhat), with varied side dishes which may include steamed vegetables, vegetable curry, popadoms, pickle and curd.
+The Dal Bhat recipe consists of lentil soup (the dal), and boiled rice (the bhat), with varied side dishes which may include steamed vegetables, vegetable curry, popadoms, pickle and curd.

-The dish is great from trekkers as it is always vegetarian, often vegan ( depending on what oil or fat is used and the presence/ absence of curd) and contains plenty of carbs, protein, fluid, vitamins and minerals.
+The dish is great for trekkers as it is always vegetarian, often vegan (depending on what oil or fat is used and the presence/ absence of curd) and contains plenty of carbs, protein, fluid, vitamins and minerals.
 It’s filling and delicious and if you’re particularly hungry, dal baht almost always comes with free second helpings.

 Dal isn’t quick to cook, but the Sherpa and Tibetan people of the mountains normally have pressure cookers to speed things along.
 Different types of lentils can be used, but we found that mixed green, red and black lentils gave the best flavour.

 The dal soup, when cooked, is a thin soup, not a thick curry.

 I’m a Chef, so the recipe below is a rough one and open to your own interpretation.
 Recipes are never exact in my kitchen and we ring the changes according to seasonality and how we feel on the day.

 There are plenty of other delicious and interesting dishes to try in Nepal.
 Below, you will find our full guide.

 As I said above, this is a rough guide recipe, just to give you an idea of what goes into a Nepali Dal Bhat.
 For 2 people you will need roughly the amounts below, don’t be affraid to substitute and make the dish your own.
 Preparation time will be around 40 minutes

 Ingredients in a Typical Dal Bhat